shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 _An incomplete survey of major smartphones on the market in 2022_

 ## Home Button and Touch ID
 The removal of a headphone jack, according to Phil Schiller, freed up enough of the precious internal space in order to make room for another ingenious design: an immoveable yet clicky home button.
 Gone were the mechanical home buttons common to all iPhones prior, probably one of the most vulnerable parts of the hardware.
-The new, improved home button was physically incapable of movement of any sorts, but the "taptic engine" inside would instead provide a subtle, vibrational feedback whenever the home button was pressed.
+The new, improved button was physically incapable of movement of any sorts, but the "taptic engine" inside would instead provide a subtle, vibrational feedback whenever the home button was pressed.
 The end result was an unmistakable impression of tactile "clicky-ness".
 It just felt right.

 <p float="left" align="middle">
   <img src="https://shawenyao.github.io/Photos/iPhone 7/Screenshots/haptic.jpg" width="49%" />